ketanhdoshi/ketanhdoshi.github.io/_posts/2021-06-02-Transformers-Why.md

 ![]({{ site.baseurl }}/assets/images/TransformerWhy/Data-1.png)
 *(Image by Author)*

+## Each input row is a word from the sequence

 The way we will understand what is going on with Attention, is by starting with the individual words in the source sequence, and then following their path as they make their way through the Transformer.
 In particular we want to focus on what goes on inside the Attention Module.

 That will help us clearly see how each word in the source and target sequences interacts with other words in the source and target sequences.